dobanisola-scottlogic/scenario-2-20250908-135729/contestant/docs/tutorials-v2/2 - maintaining-history.md

 ## The Plan

-We want to remember the direction each ant was travelling in so that you know which direction the ant moved last turn.
+We want to remember the direction each player was travelling in so that you know which direction the player moved last turn.

 ## Code Updates

 ### Using a HashMap

-Instead of determining each ants move every turn, we can use a HashMap to map each ant to a specific direction.
+Instead of determining each players move every turn, we can use a HashMap to map each player to a specific direction.
-We can use this to know which direction an ant moved in previously, removing the need to recalculate it if we don't want to.
+We can use this to know which direction a player moved in previously, removing the need to recalculate it if we don't want to.
 Add

 `private HashMap<UUID, Direction> antDirectionHashMap;`